HSF/hsf.github.io/organization/_posts/2020/2020-07-02-coordination.md

 ### Licensing

 Graeme was contacted by FASER to ask about licensing and passed on the HSF's advice.
-(CERN experiment, so relatively east case, following the LHC Experiment models,)
+(CERN experiment, so relatively easy case, following the LHC Experiment models,)

 *Very positive that we get these spontaneous contacts.*